 *contains UV additives to protect against the resin turning yellow

-If you want more details on these jewelry grade epoxy resins, we have a resin buying guide that details what you need to know when it comes to purchasing a resin.
-It describes even more things on how to choose a resin, including the pot time and cure time for these resins.
+If you want more details on these jewelry-grade epoxy resins, check out our {FREE} resin buying guide.
+It details what you need to know when it comes to buying a resin.

 Now that you know what is the best resin for jewelry, how do you get started?